-John Peck pays tribute to one of Berlin’s key architectural modernisers…
+John K. Peck pays tribute to one of Berlin’s key architectural modernisers…

 Modernist architecture in Berlin is, understandably, a subject heavy with the weight of history.
 The decades spent rebuilding from the devastation of World War Two while split down the middle by two hostile powers meant that, for many building projects, aesthetics played a distant secondary role to functionality.